-Population: To be included in the present study, patients have to be adults (\geq 18 years of age) newly-initiated on warfarin or rivaroxaban 15 mg (index event, index drug) for treatment of NVAF between August 1, 2011 and December 31, 2016.
+Population: To be included in the present study, patients have to be adults (≥18 years of age) newly-initiated on warfarin or rivaroxaban 15 mg (index event, index drug) for treatment of NVAF between August 1, 2011 andSeptember 30, 2017.
 The date of the first fill of OAC will be defined as the index date.
 Patients need to have at least 365 days of continuous medical and pharmacy benefits prior to the index date (baseline period), at least two diagnosis codes for NVAF on two different days and at least one diagnosis code indicating renal dysfunction in the baseline period.

 Variables: Patient baseline characteristics such as age, gender, comorbidities and comedications, stroke and bleeding scores will be collected at the index date.
-The outcomes of interest are ischemic stroke, intracranial hemorrhage (individually and as a composite endpoint) and bleeding-related hospitalization events.
+The outcomes of interest are ischemic stroke, intracranial hemorrhage (individually and as a composite endpoint), bleeding-related hospitalization events and progression to stage 5 chronic kidney disease (CKD), kidney failure or need for dialysis.
 Baseline characteristics and outcome events will be assessed using diagnosis and procedure codes, as well as drug names.
 Bleeding-related hospitalizations will be identified by using the Cunningham algorithm [17].